untitaker/blog/content/articles/kill-webdav.rst

 problems, and leaves client developers with the challenge to find a subset of the protocol that is supported by the servers they care about.

 I also wrote a client.
-I even `blogged about it <vdirsyncerPost>`_.
-Yes, CalDAV and CardDAV being derived from WebDAV does allow for some pretty cool tricks involving a WebDAV FUSE filesystem and a bunch of shellscripts that scrape the files in that filesystem and add them up to a listing of contacts and calendars.
+I even `blogged about it
+<https://unterwaditzer.net/2014/vdirsyncer.html>`_.
+Yes, CalDAV and CardDAV
+being derived from WebDAV does allow for some pretty cool tricks involving a WebDAV FUSE filesystem and a bunch of shellscripts that scrape the files in that filesystem and add them up to a listing of contacts and calendars.
 But that's about it with the upsides of that protocol.
 And in practice that trick works with only a few servers anyway.

-Vdirsyncer's integration tests spawn several popular WebDAV servers and run a massive amount of tests against them, using the internal client classes of vdirsyncer.
-During its lifetime it has caught countless bugs in those servers [#]_.
+Vdirsyncer's integration tests spawn several popular WebDAV servers and run a massive amount of tests against them.
+During its lifetime this testsuite has found countless bugs in those servers [#]_.
 And those are just the ones that are actually testable in a sane way.
 The most broken servers are part of massive groupwares that would probably eat up all of the RAM in Travis' VMs.

 .. [#] Except Baikal_, it's the only FOSS server I can recommend.
 Yes, it's written in PHP, no comment about that.
 FastMail is pretty good too.